cpuabuse/dungeon-together/docs/_homepage.md

 ## How it's built

-Dungeon Together is an [SPA](https://en.wikipedia.org/wiki/Single-page_application) application, loaded as a single JS module into a simple HTML skeleton.
+Dungeon Together is compiled into an [SPA](https://en.wikipedia.org/wiki/Single-page_application) application, loaded as a single JS module into a simple HTML skeleton.

 ```mermaid
 flowchart LR